ashlynn4567/Tech-Blog/README.md

 ## To-Do:

-- npm init and double check all dependencies.
-Check that seed and start script are correct.
-- Test all functionality.
 - CSS Stylesheets and Handlebars adjustments
 - Utilizing more backend routes on the front-end
 - Finish Readme
-- Deploy to Heroku and connect SQL database
 - Turn in Project

 ## Features